Civil rights movement: Memphis, King assassination, and Civil Rights Act of 1968

 Ralph Abernathy succeeded King as the head of the SCLC and attempted to carry forth King's plan for a Poor People's March.
 It was to unite blacks and whites to campaign for fundamental changes in American society and economic structure.
 The march went forward under Abernathy's plainspoken leadership but did not achieve its goals.

 Civil Rights Act of 1968

-The House of Representatives had been deliberating its Fair Housing Act in early April, before King's assassination and the aforementioned wave of unrest that followed, the largest since the Civil War.
+The U.S. House of Representatives had been deliberating its Fair Housing Act in early April, before King's assassination and the aforementioned wave of unrest that followed, the largest since the Civil War.
 Senator Charles Mathias wrote:

 The House passed the legislation on April 10, less than a week after King was murdered, and President Johnson signed it the next day.
 The Civil Rights Act of 1968 prohibited discrimination concerning the sale, rental, and financing of housing based on race, religion, and national origin.
 It also made it a federal crime to "by force or by the threat of force, injure, intimidate, or interfere with anyone...by reason of their race, color, religion, or national origin."